 1. Always Use a Supported Web Browser and OS

-The first thing you will need to make sure is that you access your Yahoo Mail account on a supported web browser and operating system (OS).
-Most of the Yahoo products are based on browser and known for working best with the latest version of a browser (excluding the “beta” version) mentioned below.
+The first thing you will need to make sure of is that you access your Yahoo Mail account on a supported web browser and operating system (OS).
+Most of the Yahoo products are based on a browser and are known for working best with the latest version of a browser (excluding the “beta” version) mentioned below.
 If you are using an older operating system (which can’t be updated further) or an unsupported or outdated web browser, your Yahoo Mail will not work properly.
 Some of the popular web browsers that you can use to access your Yahoo Mail account are

 - Google Chrome